tracking-exposed/eu19/content/page/myDiet.md

 ### 1. Install the fbTREX browser extension

-Our extensions is available as a [Firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/facebook-tracking-exposed/) and in the [Chrome Web Store](https://chrome.google.com/webstore/detail/facebooktrackingexposed/fnknflppefckhjhecbfigfhlcbmcnmmi).<br>
+It's easy to install for both [Firefox](https://addons.mozilla.org/en-US/firefox/addon/facebook-tracking-exposed/) and [Google Chrome](https://chrome.google.com/webstore/detail/facebooktrackingexposed/fnknflppefckhjhecbfigfhlcbmcnmmi).<br>
 <a target="_blank" href="https://addons.mozilla.org/en-US/firefox/addon/facebook-tracking-exposed/"><img src="https://facebook.tracking.exposed/images/AMO-button_1.png"></a><a target="_blank" href="https://chrome.google.com/webstore/detail/facebooktrackingexposed/fnknflppefckhjhecbfigfhlcbmcnmmi"><img src="https://facebook.tracking.exposed/images/ChromeWebStore_Badge_v2_206x58.png"></a>

 ### 2. Opt-in and scroll!
-All you need to do is just open facebook, opt-in and use it normally.
+In the browser where you installed the extension, open Facebook.
+You will see a dialog windows on the bottom where you can opt-in: accept and refresh.
+Then just scroll your NewsFeed.
 The extension will register the public posts you are seeing.

 ### 3. Download your data
 There are two ways to download your data.
-You can either download a csv by clicking on "Your Data" above any post in facebook or use our python interface, which you can download from our github repository.
+You can either download a csv by clicking on "Your Data" above any post in facebook or use our python interface, which you can install from our github repository.
+Another option is to directly get your data from the API: you can read the docs here.

 ### 4. Visualize and get insights
-After you have download and/or transformed your data, you can visualize it using a spreadsheet software like Excel or LibreOffice Calc, or with Tableau, Rawgraphs.io or any other data visualization app.
+After you have downloaded and/or transformed your data, you can visualize it using a spreadsheet software like Excel or LibreOffice Calc.
+You can also use Tableau, Rawgraphs.io or any other data visualization app.

 ## Privacy